noelloxton/noelloxton/README.md

 My name is Noel.
-I am an associate Software Engineer working in the fintech sector at a company called Synthesis Software Technologies.
+I am a Senior Full Stack Software Engineer working in the medical sector at WhatsUpDoctor.
-I specialise in data engineering and I am currently working with Confluent Kafka and Java.
-My other tech stack experience is in the following:
+My tech stack experience is in the following:
 * Data analysis using Jupyter Notebook and Python
 * NLC ML working with GPT-3
 * OOP backend dev with Python and Flask